-Interactive knowledge-sharing mechanisms - Mediating interactions that are focused at least in part on health systems information and that are intended to support policy-making.
+Interactive knowledge-sharing mechanisms - Mediating interactions that are focused at least in part on health systems information and that are intended to support policymaking.
 The interactions can take the form of policy dialogues, personalized briefings, training workshops, online briefings or webinars, online discussion forums, formalized networks, informal discussions and presentations.
 (BRIDGE)

 Organizational models for knowledge brokering - Features of organizations that are focused at least in part on health systems information and that are intended to support policy-making.
-These features can relate to the role of policy-makers and stakeholders in governance; rules that ensure independence and address conflicts of interest; authority to ensure accountability to a knowledge-brokering mandate; size, mix and capacity of staff with knowledge-brokering; approach to prioritizing activities and accepting commissions/requests; location within another organization network; collaboration with other organizations.
+These features can relate to the role of policy-makers and stakeholders in governance; rules that ensure independence and address conflicts of interest; authority to ensure accountability to a knowledge-brokering mandate; size, mix and capacity of staff with knowledge-brokering responsibilities; size of budget and mix of funding sources for knowledge brokering; approach to prioritizing activities and accepting commissions/requests; location within another organization or network; collaboration with other organizations; and functional linkages with policy-making and stakeholder organizations.
 (BRIDGE)